Who's Who in Musicals: D

 Donen served as choreographer or co-choreographer on eighteen musical films, including Anchors Aweigh (1945), A Date With Judy (1948), and Take Me Out to the Ballgame (1949).
 He also acted as Gene Kelly's co-director and co-choreographer for On the Town (1949), the timeless classic Singin' in the Rain (1950), and the underrated It's Always Fair Weather (1955).
 Donen gave fresh spirit and visual sophistication to screen musical comedies, using knockout musical numbers that enriched characterization while providing unequaled entertainment.
 Many of these films featured Gene Kelly, who often went out of his way in later years to minimize the importance of Donen's contribution to these films.
 This much is beyond argument -- Kelly and Donen were gifted, and their joint efforts clearly profited from having both men on hand.

 Donen directed his boyhood idol Fred Astaire in Royal Wedding (1951), Jane Powell and Howard Keel in Seven Brides for Seven Brothers (1954), and Astaire and Audrey Hepburn in Funny Face (1957).
 He helmed the big screen versions of The Pajama Game (1957) and Damn Yankees (1958).
 As musical films became rare, Donen directed such non-musical gems as Indiscreet (1958), Charade (1963) and Two for the Road (1967).
 He directed and co-produced two 1970s screen musicals, the moribund Little Prince (1973) and the enjoyable Movie, Movie (1978).
 Donen directed the television broadcast of the 1988 Academy Awards, and staged Jule Styne's ill-fated Broadway version of The Red Shoes (1993).
 Never nominated for an Academy Award, he finally receive one for Lifetime Achievement in 1998.
-Since directing the Off-Broadway comedy Adult Comedy (2002), he has been in retirement.
+He is longtime life companion of writer-director Elaine May.
+Since directing the Off-Broadway comedy Adult Comedy (2002), he has announced occasional projects, but none has come to fruition.
 For more, see Stephen M. Silverman's delightful Dancing On The Ceiling: Stanley Donen and His Movies (Alfred A. Knopf, New York, 1996).

 D'Oyly Carte, Richard